 If you apply for admission to a programme with restricted admission, you also have the option of applying for a standby place, i.e. a place on the waiting list for admission to the programme.
 Standby places are offered to applicants who have applied for a standby place and whose grade point average is slightly below the minimum grade point average for the quota 1 admission to a specific study programme.
 In the digital application form at www.optagelse.dk, you can tick a box to indicate whether you wish to apply for a standby place.

-If you are not offered a study place before 15 August, your standby place will grant you pre-approved admission for a study place the following academic year.
+If you are not offered a student place before 15 August, your standby place will grant you pre-approved admission for a student place the following academic year.
 Please note that pre-approved admission only applies to that one specific study programme and only for admission for the following academic year.
 Also note that you must still apply for admission to that specific study programme the following academic year.
 However, you are not required to apply for the programme as your first priority.

 When you apply for a standby place, please note the following:

 - You cannot apply for a standby place without simultaneously applying for a student place that same year.
 This means that you cannot apply for a standby place for the purpose of reserving a student place for the following academic year.

 - Before applying for a standby place, you need to consider whether you wish to commence your studies that same year or if you would be willing to wait one year in order to be admitted to a specific study programme.
 In most cases, a standby place will result in a pre-approval for admission to the programme the following academic year.

 - If you are offered a standby place on 28 July, you will not be offered a study place on a study programme that you have ranked lower in your priority list, even if you meet the entry requirements of that particular programme.

 - Should you wish to edit your application to include standby places AFTER having submitted it (and before 5 July), you MUST contact The Admissions Office at firstname.lastname@example.org, and we will be able to change this option.
 You cannot make any changes regarding standby places yourself; this will result in a cancellation of your application.